Below are various Oregon State University Collections that include information on LGBTQ+ community history:

 The Pride Center Records document the establishment of the Queer Resource Center (later known as the Pride Center) at Oregon State University and the programs and activities of this resource center for lesbian, gay, bisexual, and transgender (LGBT) members of the OSU community and their allies.
 The collection includes administrative records, publications, posters, photographs and a DVD of the 2007 Lavender Graduation ceremony.
 All of Pride Center scrapbooks are available online.

 Associated Students of OSU (ASOSU), 1917–2006 (RG 11) ~ The Associated Student of OSU Records document student government at Oregon State University and include records of the ASOSU Executive Branch, the ASOSU Senate, and the Graduate Student Senate.
-The ASOSU Records address the full range of issues that impact OSU students including fees and tuition, student activities, academic programs, athletics and intramurals, diversity and discrimination, campus security, and student housing.
+Materials relevant to OSU LGBTQ+ history include:

 Diversity Development Office Records, 1998-2005 (RG 228)